 How old are those fossil fragments?
 You might expect it to have the age of the formation of the Himalayas: some 40 million years.
 But no. The fossils are Ordovician to middle Cambrian, around 520 to 450 million years old.
 These dates have been confirmed by analysis of zircon grains of the Yellow Band.
 The sea floor, or rather the continental shelf, that became the summit of Everest was ancient!
 It was much older than the mountains themselves.
 The sediment had been on the sea floor for a very long time, before India came and scooped it up.

 There is something funny here.
 The Tethys Ocean first formed around 275 million years ago.
 That makes the ocean considerably younger than the age of the fossils.
 Mount Everest couldn’t have come from the Tethys!
 The fossils lived when the ocean wasn’t there yet.
 The typical life time of an ocean is 200 million years: by that time, the oceanic crust has cooled so far that it becomes denser than the mantle below, and it begins to sink.
-A subduction zone form which swallows the ageing ocean.
+A subduction zone forms which swallows the ageing ocean.
 The difference in age between the fossils and the Tethys correspond to this age.
 Mount Everest grew out of the previous generation of ocean.

 Indeed, before the Tethys formed, there had been another ocean.
 Nowadays it is called the Paleo-Tethys.
 In those days, of course, the world was so recent that many things lacked names, and in order to indicate them it was necessary to point.
 Originally, Gondwana and Laurussia were separated by this Paleo-Tethys.